Agamemnon's council

 3. The Aiantes

-Telamonian Aias gets a very positive picture: he is the 'bulwark of the Achaeans', he is always there where the situation is dire and he is near-unbeatable.
+Telamonian Aias gets a very positive picture: he is the 'bulwark of the Achaians', he is always there where the situation is dire and he is near-unbeatable.
 He symbolizes the defensive strength and never-giving-up of Homer's people.
 It is Aias with his laconic remarks who almost gets Achilles to fight again.
-Without him, the Achaeans would have been wiped out.
+Without him, the Achaians would have been wiped out.
 Yet he is not a winner.
 He gets unmanned by Hector in defense of the ships, he loses to Odysseus in the contest for Achilles' armor.
 The goddess of Victory never helps him.
 He is the part of Achilles that speaks in Il 9.316-: 'I do all the work and get nothing for it'.
 All this makes sense: defensive strength is indispensable, noble, but it does not give us victory.
 It only keeps us alive.

 The Greater Aias is not a runner, but his companion, the son of Oileus, is.
 He is known most of all for his skill in pursuing enemies on the run (Il 14.520-).
 Apart from that he is shown to be a brave warrior.
 Both of them are aspects of Achilles: Achilles is 'greater' in the sense that he is a hero of the counter-attack: he frees a beleaguered city from the enemy so he is a defensive hero.
 In Achilles' aristeia however, his main occupation is 'running': slaughtering enemies on the run.
 This is useful in war and gives you a reputation, but Homer makes the silent point that it is not quite as honorable.